tjosseau/objectyve/readme.md

 ### mixin / augment

-Besides inheritance, you can mixin a Prototype with multiple others.
-Though there is two different ways to perform a mixin.
+Beside inheritance, you can mix a Prototype in with multiple others.
+Though there are two different ways to perform a mixin.

 * Deep mixin